VictoriaTGu/codepractice/gene_splicing/README.md

 The function find_substring_pairs takes an unpaired sequence and finds the immediately preceding and immediately following sequences, if they exist.
 Since each sequence only has one unique preceding sequence and one unique following sequence (I confirmed this via email), once we find them we can eliminate the sequence from consideration in future pairings.

 In order to make the optimization work, I needed to be able to delete from the data structure holding the unpaired sequences in O(1) time.
-I decided to implement a doubly-linked list (sequence_list.py) since I didn't need to search the list (which would take linear team), only delete from it.
+I decided to implement a doubly-linked list (sequence_list.py) since I didn't need to search the list (which would take linear time), only delete from it.

 ## Part 3